adriansalamon/RLTCol/README.md

 The RLTCol algorithm can be run using the `runner.py` script.
 The script takes a number of arguments, which can be found by running `python runner.py --help`.

 In order to run multiple jobs in parallel and/or in sequence, the `batch_runner.py` script can be used.
-The script takes a number of arguments, which can be found by running `batch_runner.py --help`.
+The script takes a number of arguments, which can be found by running `python batch_runner.py --help`.
 This script will run the RLTCol algorithm and save the results to individual files in the directory specified by the `output_dir` parameter.
 The results can then be summarized using the `result_summarizer.py` script.

 # Credits

 The paper was written by Adrian Salamon (asalamon@kth.se) and Klara Sandström (klarasan@kth.se), supervised by [Stefano Markidis](https://www.kth.se/profile/markidis).
-The code was written by Adrian Salamon.